TimAnthonyAlexander/north/README.md

 **One-shots production-ready code.** Complex React components, full API endpoints, beautiful landing pages—North builds them in a single pass.
 The kind of output that takes other tools 10+ iterations.

-**Direct API access.** You bring your own Anthropic key.
+**Direct API access.** You bring your own API key (Anthropic or OpenAI).
 No middleman pricing, no usage caps, no "you've hit your daily limit."
-Pay only for what you use at Anthropic's rates.
+Pay only for what you use at provider rates.

 **200K context that manages itself.** Auto-summarization kicks in at 92% context usage, compressing conversation history into structured summaries.
 No manual context pruning, no "start a new chat" interruptions.